kesla/design-challenges/project-2/thoughts.md

 * I have no idea how to create the UberEATS logotype.
 Sigh.
 But I really want to create it.
 I guess I could try and just create it myself somehow?
 Just doesn't feel right.
 * Oh boy this feel rough, very rough.
 I need help here.
 Gotta ask Totte about this at the next session I have w him.

+* Ha!
+I found a setting making the gradient look a lot better.
+Nice.
+* I need a strategy to find fonts.
+Right now I'm just going w something that's "close enough"
+* Should prob do something next time around where I know the font beforehand